AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 **Important Note:**

 AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors, for example, instead of "RGB(240,248,255)" you can set "HSB(208,100,97)" or "AliceBlue" or "#F0F8FF"- and the color will be the same.
-Depending on your system/site/application design you may need - and use - any of this color setting methods.
-But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:
+Depending on your system/site/application design you may need - and use - any of this color setting methods. <!--  But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:

-* Different ways of setting colors of elements to top
+* Different ways of setting colors of elements  -->

 <a name="hatches"/>
-## Working with hatch fills and hatch palettes
+## Working with hatch fills

 AnyChart technology allows printing of charts.
 Some color printers print colors unpredictable and very often it is hard to identify similar colors.
 Also it is impossible to identify colors on prints of b/w (monochrome) printers.
 AnyChart has very useful feature - hatch fills, ideal for differentiating elements for black and white display or for those who are color blind.
 Hatch fill is fully-independent structure, it doesn't rely on color fill and it has own settings and palettes.
 To see whole range of available hatch types see Hatch tutorial.